JornWildt/Mason/Documentation/Mason-draft-2.md

 This property is OPTIONAL.
 If present it MUST be an array of strings.
 It should contain an array of additional human readable error messages directed at the end user.

 #### `@details` (optional)
 This property is OPTIONAL.
 If present it MUST be a string value.
-It should contain an extensive human readable message directed at the *client* developer.
+It should contain an extensive human readable message directed at the client developer.

 #### `@httpStatusCode` (optional)
 This property is OPTIONAL.
 If present it MUST be a an integer value.
 It should contain the HTTP status code from the latest response.

-#### `@navigation` (optional)
+#### `@controls` (optional)
 This property is OPTIONAL.
-If present it MUST be an object adhering to the same rules as the top `@navigation` object.
+If present it MUST be an object adhering to the same rules as the top `@controls` object.
 It may contain links to resources that are relevant for the error condition.
 It can be links for both end users as well as client developers.
 A generic client won't know the difference but specific implementations can decide to use certain link relations for either of the audiences.

 #### `@time` (optional)
 This property is OPTIONAL.
 If present it MUST be a string value representing a date in the format defined by [RFC 3339](http://tools.ietf.org/html/rfc3339).
 Example: "1985-04-12T23:20:50.52Z".
 It should contain a timestamp of when the error condition occured.